RadicalxChange/pco-art-docs/docs/003-for-artists/006-admin-permissions.md

   - New tokens will be added to the collection sequentially and initial auction times will be set based on the existing offset (including setting an auction in the past).&#x20;

 :::info
-We've implemented the Configuration Admin abilities to try to avoid unexpected consequences that violate Steward expectations (e.g. if you change the Stewardship Cycle Duration, it won't shorten/lengthen the current Steward's period).&#x20;
+We've implemented the Component Admin abilities to try to avoid unexpected consequences that violate Steward expectations (e.g. if you change the Stewardship Cycle Duration, it won't shorten/lengthen the current Steward's period).&#x20;

 But, just because you _can_ make a change, doesn't necessarily mean that you always _should_.
-Exercise caution!
+Exercise caution especially when an Auction Pitch is ongoing!
 :::